 How many categories of verification are there?

 There are five separate categories of verification in the Committee on Trauma Program with Level 1 being the highest.
-Tufts Medical Center is a Level I adult Trauma Center and the Tufts Children's Hospital is a Level I pediatric Trauma Center.
+Tufts Medical Center is a Level I adult Trauma Center and the Tufts Medical Center is a Level I pediatric Trauma Center.